EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - III (26 May 2021 - Continued)

+### Day 74 | August 7, 2021 | Saturday

+**Today's Progress:** Today I continued with the **Data Science Professional** course from the Data Scientist Pathway by Databricks.

+- Introduction to Natural Language Processing with Databricks
+  - Intro to Latent Semantic Analysis
+  - Building a Latent Semantic Analysis
+  - Improving Latent Semantic Analysis
+    - Generating TF-IDF Vectors

 ### Day 73 | August 6, 2021 | Friday

 **Today's Progress:** Today I continued with the **Data Science Professional** course from the Data Scientist Pathway by Databricks.